davialcantaraa/lofi-me/README.md

 # Contributing

-> Contributions are always welcome, but always **ask first**, — please — before work on a PR.
+> Contributions are always welcome, but always **ask first**, — please — before working on a PR.

 Ways that you can contribute: